bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 structure: "Purely Functional Random-Access Lists" http://cs.oberlin.edu/~jwalker/refs/fpca95.ps

-The _next_express function in ancestry.py is something like the function I want for ancestor_block_id height:
+The get_search_height function in util.py is something like the function I want for ancestor_block_id height:

-    def _next_express(n):
+    def get_search_height(n):
+        if n < 2:
+            return None
+        if n & 1:
+            return n >> 1 if n & 2 else n - (n >> 2)
-        bit = 1
+        bit = 2
-        while bit & n:
+        while (n & bit) == 0:
             bit <<= 1
         return n - bit

-I could improve on this a bit: even numbers n always produce n-1, which is redundant with prev_block_id.
-Perhaps even numbers should give n/2.
-But then, two blocks with even heights n and n-2 would give almost the same information, so perhaps n divisible by 4 should give n-n/4 and n divisible by 2**k should give n - n/(2**k).
-And so forth.
+To find a block's ancestor at a given height, Abe tries the search block if it is not too far in the past.
+Otherwise, it tries the previous block.
+The pattern of height distances from block to search block should ensure reasonable worst-case performance, but I have not proven this.

-Given this information, it would be possible to write is_descended_from as a stored procedure in databases that support it.
+Given search_block_id, it should be possible to write is_descended_from as a stored procedure in databases that support it.
 This would be an optional performance and utility improvement, though.
 Abe would contain the same logic in generic Python code.